Mohamed-Elmessiry/Mohamed-Elmessiry/README.md

 ### Hi there 👋

+### About Me 😄

+Hi, I am Mohamed Elmessiry , a Full Stack Developer.

+I am coming from a Finance background, new to the Tech industry, was fascinated by how the industry is evolving and growing, also how it's impacting every aspect of people's lifes.
+This helped me make a decision regarding switching my career path to Web Development.

+Personally, my passion comes from building fun and recreational apps

+When my journey started, I was limited to rendering some HTML elements on a page, but gone from a modest knowledge and have now been able to develop a full stack application.

+I am dedicated to continuing to learn more and more about development, and I am excited about what I might build in the future.

+### Skills
+npm.svg
+vs.svg
+github.svg
+git.svg
+postrgesql.svg

+express.svg
+node.svg
+react.svg
+html.svg
+css.html

+JavaScript(ES5/ES6), HTML5, CSS3, React, SQL, PostgreSQL, Express.js, Node.js, npm, webpack, Babel

 <!--
 **Mohamed-Elmessiry/Mohamed-Elmessiry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.